photo: Kevin Baird via Flickr

 Day of the Dead Workshops & Celebrations – Sherman Heights

-This community-wide event takes place over the course of a few weeks, with workshops on how to make clay masks, day of the dead makeup, and Yeso skulls.
+This community-wide event takes place over the course of a few weeks with workshops on how to do face painting for day of the dead makeup and how to make floral headpieces and altar boxes.
 Be sure to check out the website to register for workshops and reserve your spot.
-The festivities kick off on Oct.
-22, from 10 a.m. – 5 p.m.
-Activities include a community breakfast, Muertos Festival, processions, and alter tours.
+The main festivities kick off on Oct.
+28, from 10 a.m. – 6 p.m. for the Muertos Festival which includes great food, live entertainment and alter tours.
 All of these events lead up the the actual celebration where porches are transformed into elaborate ofrendas for deceased loved ones.
 These displays are open to the public, so everyone can check them out.
 Oct.
-22 – Nov.
-2. Event details.
+6 – Nov.
+3 Event details.

-Dia de los Muertos – Mission San Luis Rey
+Dia de los Muertos at Old Mission San Luis Rey

 This special event is full of diverse cultural traditions.
 Experience The Mission like never before.
 There will be live entertainment, arts and crafts, altar displays, a chalk cemetery, dancers, contests and a classic car show.
 You’ll enjoy perusing the diverse vendors and eating delicious traditional food.
 Note: Parking at The Mission costs $5/car, exact change appreciated.
 Oct.
 29 Event details.